ryanberckmans/eqoptimizer/README.md

 fib n = ((fib (n-2)) `using` rpar) + ((fib (n-1)) `using` rpar)
 ```

-It looks weird, but `(x \`using\` rpar)` just means that the haskell runtime has the option (but not obligation) to evaluate `x` on another core.
-We say that `x` is a *spark*, and *Parallel and Concurrent Programming in Haskell* says:
+It looks weird, but `(x using rpar)` just means that the haskell runtime has the option (but not obligation) to evaluate `x` on another core.
+We say that `x` is a *spark*:

-*The argument to `rpar` is called a **spark**.
-The runtime collects sparks in a pool and uses this as a source of work when there are spare processors available, using a technique called **work stealing**.
+*The argument to `rpar` is called a spark.
+The runtime collects sparks in a pool and uses this as a source of work when there are spare processors available, using a technique called work stealing.
 Sparks may be evaluated at some point in the future, or they might not—it all depends on whether there is a spare core available.
-Sparks are very cheap to create: `rpar` essentially just writes a pointer to the expression into an array.*
+Sparks are very cheap to create: `rpar` essentially just writes a pointer to the expression into an array.* - Parallel and Concurrent Programming in Haskell

 Sparks enable parallelism AND are cheap, yay!
 But there's a few more tricks to regulating spark creation (cheap ain't free), so here's the final version of `optimize` I am currently using: